 Planetario de Medellín is a popular tourist attraction in Medellín.
 And it is easy to get to since it is located next to the Universidad metro station on Line A of the Medellín Metro.

-Furthermore, any Medellín taxi or Uber driver in the city will know where Planetario de Medellín is located.
+Furthermore, any Medellín taxi driver in the city will know where Planetario de Medellín is located.

 Also, it is located in a very popular area for tourists.
 In addition, you’ll find several other tourist attractions nearby including Jardín Botanico, Parque Explora, Parque Norte and Parque de Los Deseos.

 So, you can combine a trip to Planetario de Medellín with one or more of these other tourist attractions.

 Address: Carrera 52 # 71-117, Medellín

 Hours: Tuesday to Sunday and Holidays: 10:00 am to 6:30 pm.
 Closed on Monday except when it’s a holiday.

 On the Medellin Guru website, we have looked at 17 different museums in Medellín: